 This section includes summary statistics for scale scores and pass rates, estimates of reliability, classification decisions, and a summary of station quality and domain subscore profiles.
-Results reviewed and approved by the EOC following the October 2021 administration are used in this section, excluding candidates whose status is No Standing or Denied.
+Results reviewed and approved by the EOC following the 2022 administrations are used in this section, excluding candidates whose status is No Standing or Denied.